 Anterior Knee Pain

-It is usually not related to any significant injury.
-The pain is usually caused by overusing the joint and repeatedly placing strain on the knee by carrying out repetitive activities such as kneeling, squatting and walking up stairs.
+It is usually not related to any significant injury and is usually caused by overusing the joint and repeatedly placing strain on the knee.

 Lateral Knee Pain

-Lateral (outer) knee pain can be caused by several things, but the most common cause is Iliotibial Band Syndrome, an overuse injury due to the Iliotibial band rubbing on the outside of the joint.
-This pain on the outside of your knee is also called Runner's Knee.
+Lateral (outer) knee pain can be caused by several things, but the most common cause is an overuse injury.
+The pain on the outside of your knee is also called Runner's Knee.

 A sprain/strain - one or more ligaments is overstretched through twisting or pulling